awslabs/aiops-modules/modules/sagemaker/sagemaker-model-monitoring/README.md

 - `enable-data-quality-monitor`: True to enable the data quality monitoring job.
 - `enable-model-quality-monitor`: True to enable the model quality monitoring job.
+- `enable-model-bias-monitor`: True to enable the model bias monitoring job.

+#### Required for some jobs

+- `ground-truth-prefix`: The S3 prefix in `model-artifacts-bucket-arn` which contains the [ground truth](https://docs.aws.amazon.com/sagemaker/latest/dg/model-monitor-model-quality-merge.html) for captured data.
+Required if `enable-model-quality-monitor` or `enable-model-bias-monitor` is true.

 #### Optional